---maxhits positive integer
+--maxhits non-negative integer

 Maximum number of hits to show once the search is terminated (hits are sorted by decreasing identity).
-Unlimited by default.
-That option applies to --alnout, --blast6out, --fastapairs, --samout, --uc, or --userout output files.
+Unlimited by default or if the argument it zero.
+This option applies to --alnout, --blast6out, --fastapairs, --samout, --uc, or --userout output files.